How to Choose the Right Audit Analytics Platform for Your Firm

 - Configurability: Can you adjust rules, thresholds, or models to align with your audit approach and risk appetite, or is everything a black box?

-- Methodology and documentation: Does the vendor provide clear documentation of methodologies (e.g., statistical tests, rules, ML approach) so you can describe them in workpapers and to oversight?
+- Methodology and documentation: Does the vendor provide clear documentation of methodologies (statistical tests, rules, ML approach) for workpapers and oversight?

-- Benchmarks and validation: Where relevant, can you validate results (e.g., known exceptions, prior-year findings) to build confidence before rollout?
+- Benchmarks and validation: Can you validate results against known exceptions or prior-year findings to build confidence before rollout?

 - Evidence and workpapers: Does it support evidence collection, linking evidence to tests or controls, and exporting or syncing to your workpaper tool?

-- Existing tools: Can it integrate with your current audit management, GRC, or ERP tools (e.g., single sign-on, API, or export/import)?
+- Existing tools: Can it integrate with your current audit management, GRC, or ERP tools (single sign-on, API, or export/import)?

 - Deployment: Is it cloud-only, on-premise, or hybrid?
 Does that match your security and compliance requirements?

-- Support and onboarding: What does implementation and onboarding look like?
+- Support and onboarding: What does implementation look like?
 Is there dedicated support, training, and documentation?
-Are there user communities or success stories from firms like yours?
+Are there success stories from firms like yours?

-- Roadmap: What is on the vendor roadmap (e.g., new connectors, analytics, or reporting)?
+- Roadmap: What is on the vendor roadmap (new connectors, analytics, reporting)?
 Does it align with where you want to be in two to three years?

-- Total cost: Consider not only license fees but implementation, integration, training, and ongoing support.
-Compare pricing models (per user, per engagement, per volume) against your expected usage.
+- Total cost: Consider license fees plus implementation, integration, training, and ongoing support.
+Compare pricing models (per user, per engagement, per volume) against expected usage.

 - References: Talk to at least one or two existing customers in a similar profile (size, audit type) to validate performance, support, and fit.

 Use the criteria above to shortlist two or three platforms.
 Then run a pilot on one engagement or one risk area: load real data, run risk scoring or evidence collection, and produce a sample output.
 Validate accuracy, explainability, and usability with the team.
-That hands-on experience will confirm whether the platform is the right fit before a firm-wide commitment.
+Hands-on experience confirms fit before a firm-wide commitment.

 Answers